ahuynh7/uGRUB/README.md

 ### Boot ISO from installed Linux OS

 Well, Now you know how to add a menu entry to boot an ISO file.
 You can boot the ISO file the same way from an installed Linux OS.
-It's helpful when you just want to try out a distro, or when you don't have an USB arround or when you want to install the ISO on a USB drive.
+It's helpful when you just want to try out a distro, or when you don't have an USB around or when you want to install the ISO on a USB drive.
 All you need to do is, Add the menu entry to `/etc/grub.d/40_custom` file and update the grub config file.
 For Example :

 ```
 $ sudo vim /etc/grub.d/40_custom